 If you have a pending or ongoing personal injury claim, it’s normal to wonder how your case can go forward given the current pandemic.
 After all, dealing with a claim amid the Coronavirus can be incredibly stressful—and unfortunately, the world doesn’t stop for those suffering from a personal injury.
 You may still be in pain, [...]Read More

 Frontline Workers are risking their lives daily to fight COVID-19, but what happens when workplace exposure endangers their health?
 A COVID-19 diagnosis will result in a few weeks of lost time at work at the least, medical bills, potential permanent respiratory impairment, and in severe cases death.
-Workplace exposure to COVID-19...Read More
+Workplace exposure to COVID-19 is covered under the [...]Read More

 While the Courthouses may be closed and trials adjourned during these difficult times, our firm remains fully operational and committed to our clients and their cases.
 In order to protect the health, safety and wellbeing of our staff, clients and our communities, we are utilizing technology to enable our office to work remotely until further [...]Read More

 No one ever thinks they will be seriously injured; however, according to the National Highway Transportation Safety Administration’s latest data, every day almost 100 people die in auto accidents, and almost 7,500 are injured.
 In fact, you and everyone you know will, on average, be involved in three accidents during your or their lifetime.
 If [...]Read More

 Everything was exactly what they told me.
 Even pretty much down to the time it would be settled.
 I would recommend Schwartzapfel to everybody.- Joanne Foster